Living on the Sunshine Coast

 What’s the weather like?

 And it will come as no surprise that possible severe weather that may affect the area from time to time is also as it is in Brisbane; cyclones and flooding.
-Those looking to move to this area and concerned about flooding should take a look at the Sunshine Coast Council’s River and Storm Tide Flood Maps.
+Those looking to move to this area and concerned about flooding should take a look at the Sunshine Coast Council’s Flood Information Map.

 The Sunshine Coast can be broken down into three main areas: